erasmoartur/ucreg/README.md

 # An Approach to Explore Logistic Regression Models
 This tool applies the potential of Attribute-RadViz in identifying correlations levels of attributes to explore LR models.
 We focus on reducing the limitations of using those models in multidimensional data contexts.

+The tool includes the following aspects:
+* feature selection,
-The tool includes the following aspects: (i) feature selection, (ii) regression model construction, (iii) evaluating binary and multinomial regression, and (iv) constructing a panorama for queries over the model.
+* regression model construction,
+* evaluating binary and multinomial regression, and
+* constructing a panorama for queries over the model.

 ## Authors: